YuzhuoMa97/SPAGxECCT/README.md

 repository related to **SPAGxE** (including SPAGxE, SPAGxE+, SPAGxEmix+, etc.) and **WtGxE** are provided for **viewing only**.

-**IMPORTANT: Unauthorized integration into other packages is strictly prohibited.**
+**⚠️ IMPORTANT: Unauthorized integration into other packages is strictly prohibited.**
 This repository is not authorized to be included, in whole or in part, into any open-source or proprietary software package, library, or tool without explicit written permission from the copyright holder.
-Any such inclusion without prior consent constitutes copyright infringement.
+Any such inclusion without prior consent constitutes copyright infringement and **may subject the infringer to legal liabilities**, including but not limited to:
+- DMCA takedown actions and removal of the infringing repository/package from GitHub;
+- Civil liabilities for copyright infringement (including damages and injunctive relief);
+- Potential criminal liabilities under applicable copyright laws (e.g., the Criminal Law of the People's Republic of China, Article 217) when infringement is committed for profit-making purposes with serious circumstances;
+- Academic misconduct proceedings against individuals or institutions involved.

 You are **NOT permitted** to:
 - Reproduce, copy, or partially copy any part of this code;
 - Modify, adapt, translate, or create derivative works from this code;
 - Distribute, redistribute, publish, or make this code available to third parties;
-- **Incorporate this code, in whole or in part, into any other software package, library, or tool (whether open-source or proprietary);**
+- **Incorporate this code or algorithm, in whole or in part, into any other software package, library, or tool (whether open-source or proprietary);**
 - Use this code for any commercial or non-commercial purpose without prior written permission.

 The retrospective-SPA framework applied to G×E studies was originally proposed by